The Chimney Tops Trail in Great Smoky Mountains National Park is an iconic hike that you won’t want to miss! 😍

 This popular hike draws visitors from all around the world with its striking beauty and reputation as one of the park’s most scenic trails.

+Covering 3.8 miles, this trail features a steep ascent that rewards determined hikers with incredible views.
 Along the way, you’ll cross picturesque footbridges, pass cascading streams, and wander through lush forests of rhododendron, hemlock, and hardwood trees.

 Although the final 0.25 miles of the trail remain closed due to fire damage from the 2016 Chimney Tops 2 Fire, a thoughtfully constructed observation platform ensures you won’t miss out on the area’s awe-inspiring views.

-Chimney Tops Trail Smoky Mountains: Overview
+Chimney Tops Trail in Smoky Mountains: Trail Stats and Map

 Length: 3.8 miles